jordigilh/konveyor-enhancements/enhancements/assets-generation/cloud-foundry-application-discovery/README.md

 | **buildpack** | *string* | **DEPRECATED in favor of the `buildpacks` field above** |
 | **timeout** | *integer* | **Maximum time it can take an application to startup before CF considers it as failed.
 Measured in seconds** |

+[^1] This allows Cloud Foundry to run pre-built Docker images.
+When staging an app with this lifecycle, the Docker registry is queried for metadata about the image, such as ports and start command.
+When running an app with this lifecycle, a container is created and the Docker image is executed inside of it.

 #### Process-level configuration

 This configuration is for the individual process.
 Each process is created if it